YUKON TERRITORY

 (1848 - 1852, 1892 - 1950), Fort Selkirk

 Originally a Hudson's Bay Co. post on the Yukon River near Minto Landing.
-It was pillaged by Chilkat Indians in 1852.
-A new independent trade post and Anglican mission was established in 1892.
+It was pillaged and burned by Chilkat Indians in August 1852.
+A new independent trade post and Anglican mission was later established in 1892.
 The North West Mounted Police arrived in 1898, and then the Canadian Army's Yukon Field Force arrived in 1898 - 1900.
 The NWMP left in 1911.
 The RCMP returned in 1932 - 1949.
 Over 30 restored buildings remain.
 No road access.
 See also The Force in the North from Virtual Museum of Canada || Yukon Register of Historic Places

 (some info courtesy of Sally Robinson, Yukon Territorial Historic Sites)